varrix/varrix/README.md

 </p>

 ## 🧙‍♂️ About Me
 Hey!
-Welcome to my corner little corner of GitHub!
+Welcome to my little corner of GitHub!
 My name is Logan Speck and I'm a Software Developer based out of Ontario Canada.
 I'm focused on Developer Operations with an interest in Systems Architecture.

 ## 👾 Technologies I Work With
 [![](https://img.shields.io/badge/java-2f80ed?style=for-the-badge&logo=java&logoColor=white)](https://adoptopenjdk.net)